HWeber-tech/emp_proving_ground_v1/docs/runbooks/data_foundation.md

   --cache-retention-days 7
 ```

-The command prints a JSON summary with dataset location, row counts, and any
+The command prints a JSON summary with dataset location, row counts, resolved
-quality issues raised by the pipeline validators.
+window bounds, and any quality issues raised by the pipeline validators.
+The
+pipeline now normalises window inputs once, deriving expected candle counts per
+symbol from the resolved window so downstream checks share a deterministic
+coverage hint.

 ## Multi-source Aggregator